nicoveraz/wifi-mac-changer/README.md

 # Wi-Fi MAC Changer

 This command-line tool allows you to change the MAC address of your Wi-Fi interface and reconnect to a specified network.
 It's designed for use on macOS systems.
+Changes are not persistent after reboot.

 ## Use under your own responsibility